Society of Saint Pius X: Foundation of the society

 In September 1970, shortly after his retirement as Superior General of the Congregation of the Holy Spirit, Lefebvre was approached by eleven members of the Pontifical French Seminary in Rome.
 They sought Lefebvre's advice on a conservative seminary where they could complete their studies.
 He directed them to the University of Fribourg, in Switzerland.

 In late 1970, at age 65, urged by the abbot of Hauterive Abbey and the Dominican theologian Father Marie-Dominique Philippe to teach the seminarians personally, Lefebvre, feeling too old to undertake such a large project, told them he would visit François Charrière, Bishop of Lausanne, Geneva and Fribourg, with a request to set up a religious society.
 He told them, if he said to go through with it, he would see in it a sign of Divine Providence.
 Charrière granted Lefebvre's request and, with a document predated by six days to 1 November 1970, he established the Society of St. Pius X as a pia unio (Latin, for "pious, or holy, union") on a provisional (ad experimentum) basis for six years.
 Pia unio status was the first stage through which a Catholic organisation passed prior to gaining official recognition as a religious institute or society of apostolic life.
-(Since 1983, the term "association of the faithful" has replaced "pia unio".)
+(Since 1983, the term "Association of the Christian faithful" has replaced "pia unio".)
 The Society of Saint Pius X was formally founded, adhering to all canonical norms, and receiving the episcopal blessing and encouragement of the local ordinary.
 Some Swiss laymen offered the International Seminary of Saint Pius X at Écône to the newly formed group, and in 1971 the first 24 candidates entered, followed by a further 32 in October 1972.
-Aside from Father Marie-Dominique Philippe, a fellow Dominican, Father Michel-Louis Guérard des Lauriers, one of the brightest theologians of that time, also taught in the Seminary.
-Guérard des Lauriers subsequently left the position of professor because Lefebvre was "acting like Pontius Pilate" by celebrating the 1965 Interim Mass.

-Normally, after a suitable period of experience and consultation with the Holy See, a bishop would raise a pia unio to official status at diocesan level.
-Lefebvre attempted to bypass this stage, and contacted three different departments of the Holy See in order to secure early recognition for his society.
-He succeeded in obtaining a letter of encouragement from Cardinal John Wright, prefect of the Congregation for the Clergy, but there was no approval from the Holy See congregation responsible for raising an association to the level desired by Lefebvre.
-Cardinal Wright's letter, dated 18 February 1971, said with regard to the field of competence of Cardinal Wright's own Congregation, that the association "will be able to contribute much to accomplishing the plan drawn up by this Congregation for worldwide sharing of clergy."
+Normally, after a suitable period of experience and consultation with the Holy See, a bishop would raise a pia unio to official status at the diocesan level.
+Lefebvre attempted to bypass this stage and contacted three different Holy See departments to secure early recognition for his society.
+He successfully obtained a letter of encouragement from Cardinal John Wright, prefect of the Congregation for the Clergy, but there was no approval from the Holy See congregation responsible for raising an association to the level desired by Lefebvre.
+Cardinal Wright's letter, dated 18 February 1971, said concerning the field of competence of Cardinal Wright's own Congregation, that the association "will be able to contribute much to accomplishing the plan drawn up by this Congregation for worldwide sharing of clergy."
 Cardinal Wright was still recommending prospective seminarians to apply to Écône as late as 1973.